notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 The `diesel_codegen` crate takes all of those `#[derive()]`'s and writes boilerplate code so we may focus on the business logic of our application.

-`Debug` should look somewhat familiar, as it's basically standard with the Rust langauge.
+`Debug` should look somewhat familiar.
+It enables you to print/format values that otherwise don't have a way to be printed.
 If you're unfamiliar, please check out the official [Derive] docs.

 The really interesting derives are `Queryable` and `Insertable`.
 `Insertable` is Diesel's way of saying that *the values of this struct map to the columns of a table and can be inserted in a row*

+`Insertable` structs should be designed to closely mirror the data being passed around by web forms or API endpoints.
+Diesel currently (v0.16) offers `insert(values).into(table)`
+as the pattern to generate `INSERT` SQL statements.
+This will be deprecated by v1.0(currently in master) in favor of `insert_into(table).values(some_values)` to mirror the raw SQL you would be writing anyway.
+Just by looking at those function signatures, you can probably see that `Insertable` structs *must* correspond to a single table.
+This is also evident from our model file `table_name` annotations.
 With `Insertable`, we don't generally include any auto-incrementing primary key columns because our database takes care of that for us.

+*Diesel master branch only* - for simple inserts that don't involve deserializng a form / large data structure, you may use a simple tuple.
+This won't be covered in any examples because we're working with 0.16, but feel free to point to Diesel's master branch or use Diesel v1.0 when it's released in late November 2017 to make use of this feature.

 [Derive]: https://rustbyexample.com/trait/derive.html

-A `Queryable` struct represents data that is returned in database query.
+A `Queryable` struct represents data that is returned from a database query.
-Most examples you find will show a struct that directly correlates to a database table, however this doesn't mean that your `Queryable` structs *must* be coupled directly to table.
+Most examples you will find show a struct that directly correlates to a database table, however this doesn't mean that your `Queryable` structs *must* be coupled directly to a single table.
+You may have a `Queryable` struct that represents the result of a complex query over several tables.
-`Queryable` cares about the order of the fields returned and their types.
+`Queryable` only cares about the order of the fields returned and their types.
-This will become helpful when making query against several tables.

 Diesel supports nearly all database column types and maps them to Rust values.
-We're going to primarily be using Rust types `i32`, and `String`, but we will eventually use
+In our current models file, we are primarily using Rust types `i32`, and `String`, but we will eventually use
 `&str`, and datetime types from the `chrono` crate in another blog post.
 Diesel supports custom types, but this requires some impls on your part.